DeGefen/BigData/content/Questions/Questions.md

 - C) No support for transformations
 - D) Only for SQL queries
 ?
-- Amswer: B) Transformations execute only when an action is triggered
+- Answer: B) Transformations execute only when an action is triggered
 Explanation: Spark uses lazy evaluation, so transformations are only computed when an action is called.
 See: [[Apache Spark]]

 Question: Which of the following is NOT a benefit of using NoSQL databases?